JICRa/portfolio/README.md

 - Original Design and Implementation Ideas are taken from [Ashutosh Design's Portfolio Project](https://github.com/ashutosh1919/masterPortfolio).
 - Some Design and Implementation Ideas are taken from [Saad Pasta's Portfolio Project](https://github.com/saadpasta/developerFolio).

+This portfolio is intended to showcase research, engineering projects, publications, and data-driven work in a clear and professional manner.